Wahgunyah railway line: History

 The line was opened as a whole from Springhurst to Wahgunyah in 1879.
-The passenger service was withdrawn on 13 April 1962, being the last mixed train service to operate in Victoria.
+The passenger service was withdrawn on 13 April 1962, and was the last mixed train service to operate in Victoria.

 Services were suspended in 1995, and the line effectively closed.
-However the 'Green TRail Associates Group' operated a trolley service over the line between Wahgunyah and Rutherglen for a number of years, known as the 'Stringybark Express - Lil Red Postal Motor'.
-In 2002 the line was handed back to the Victorian Government by lease holder Freight Australia, and in 2006 it was announced that the Murray to the Mountains Rail Trail would be built along the closed line, with 9 kilometres of trail.
-This was completed in 2009.
+However, for a number of years after that, the "Green TRail Associates Group" operated a motor trolley service, known as the "Stringybark Express", over the section of the line between Wahgunyah and Rutherglen.

+In 2002, the line was handed back to the Victorian Government by the lease holder, Freight Australia, and, in 2006, it was announced that the Murray to the Mountains Rail Trail would be built on part of the closed track, creating 9 km of trail between Rutherglen and Wahgunyah.
+That work was completed in 2009.